Magnolia Network adds ‘Home Work’ back to TV lineup after reviewing allegations against show - NewsBreak

 Bennion, like one of the other homeowners who came forward, also claimed she was told months into the renovations that she would need to shell out a significant amount of additional money in order to finish the projects.

-“People, bank accounts, livelihoods, families, our health, sanity … all of us have been left on the cutting room floor,” Bennion wrote on Instagram , claiming she was hoping to protect “future victims” by sharing her side of the story.What are the chances of winning Wordle on the first guess?
+“People, bank accounts, livelihoods, families, our health, sanity … all of us have been left on the cutting room floor,” Bennion wrote on Instagram , claiming she was hoping to protect “future victims” by sharing her side of the story.The girl who inspired the Amber Alert: Remembering Amber Hagerman, 26 years later

 Prior to the show’s reinstatement on the Magnolia Network, “Home Work” hosts Candis and Andy Meredith took to Instagram to respond to some of the allegations.
 They also shared videos taken during production, including one in which Bennion appeared happy with the finished project.